meet-aleksey/GradientColorPicker/README.md

 [![How to add a control to the Visual Studio toolbox](youtube.jpg)](https://www.youtube.com/watch?v=Zasmw8zfIbI)

-1. Right-click on toolbox
+1. Right-click on toolbox.
-2. Select "Choose Items"
+2. Select "Choose Items".
 3. Browse the GradientColorPicker assembly on your computer.
 4. Add the item.
 5. Enjoy!